Giho-Kim/minimax_drones/README.md

 ```

 The full mission runs in sequence: **Transit → Recon → Transit → Loiter → Strike**.
 Each phase transition is printed to the terminal with its timestamp.
+A red sphere marks the (slowly drifting) target; a blue sphere marks the recon search center.

 **Options:**